defeat the enemy, strongholds and spiritual warfare

 Committing to living a life shaped by Romans 12 has become my goal.
 While we may not be perfect, we can wake up each morning and strive to follow Christ, embodying the qualities that define a genuine, honest, and pure-hearted Christian.

-I encourage you to open Scripture and explore Romans 12 deeply.
+I encourage you to open your Bible and explore Romans 12 in depth.
 I will discuss how to apply each verse from Romans 12, but remember, true transformation occurs when you engage with the text yourself.

 Living in a Fallen World: Romans 12:1